Buying an old property – look out for these seven hidden costs

 If there are signs of moisture, it is important to find out the cause.
 Structural repairs due to leaks are time-consuming and expensive.
 The damage resulting from years of untreated moisture can be particularly problematic.

-Old properties are often poorly insulated and not very energy efficient.
-Higher heating costs are the result.
+Old buildings are often poorly insulated and not very energy efficient, resulting in higher heating costs.
 It can therefore make sense to add extra insulation to the external walls.
-Sometimes the roof insulation is also insufficient and in need of improvement.
+Sometimes the roof insulation and even the plaster are also insufficient and in need of improvement.

 If oil or gas heating is still being used and the heating needs to be replaced anyway because of its age, it may be worth considering more environmentally friendly heating.
-Ideally, you should draw up a budget for energy-related renovation work.
+When buying a house, you should ideally draw up a budget for energy-related renovation work.

 4. Inspect the electrical installations of the old property